-In February 2021, over 260 organizations around the world urged 25 of the world’s largest commercial banks to steer clear of financing the project.
-As of October 2021, 11 of those banks have made public commitments to not finance the pipeline.
+In February 2021, over 260 organizations around the world urged the world’s largest commercial banks not to finance the project.
+As of June 2022, 18 of those banks have made public commitments not to finance the pipeline.

-Similarly, three major multinational insurers have committed to refusing support for EACOP, citing climate and biodiversity concerns.
+Similarly, eight major multinational insurers have committed to refusing support for EACOP, citing climate and biodiversity concerns.